-The cabin’s main draw, however, is its prime location in Healy and its proximity to points of interest.
-Nearby, you’ll find a plethora of restaurants, a local coffee shop, a convenience store, a local brewery, a variety of local trails, and an Alaskan lake.
+However, the cabin’s main draw is its prime location in Healy and proximity to points of interest.
+Nearby, you’ll find many restaurants, a local coffee shop, a convenience store, a local brewery, various local trails, and an Alaskan lake.

-Guests particularly loved the property’s cleanliness, its close location to restaurants and groceries, and the accommodating host who’s more than happy to offer you a list of restaurant recommendations.
+Guests particularly loved the property’s cleanliness, proximity to restaurants and groceries, and the accommodating host, who’s more than happy to offer you a list of restaurant recommendations.

 See Related: Best Hotels in Fairbanks, Alaska